-This climate summary aims to inform Mid-Atlantic policymakers and practitioners about summer 2021, regional climate trends, and the upcoming fall season.
-A tool shows an analysis of historic and future projected growing degree days across the Mid-Atlantic.
+This climate summary aims to inform Mid-Atlantic policymakers and practitioners about spring 2022, regional climate trends, and the upcoming summer season.
+A tool shows an analysis of future projected changes in total monthly precipitation, compared to two baseline periods.

 Better data and analysis can help improve federal drug policy responses.
 With the appropriate funding, the United States could enhance its drug data infrastructure and ensure that drug policy is based on high-quality information.

 In this report, the authors draw on a framework developed by the Russian military science community to gain insight into the likelihood and character of future war and the correlation of military potential between Russia and potential adversaries.

 Participants had highly favorable attitudes about the Chronic Care and Medicine Dispensing and Distribution (CCMDD) program for HIV treatment.
 Patient-level barriers to care included inadequate education about CCMDD and inability to get refills.
 Organizational-level barriers included challenges with communication and transportation, errors in medication packaging and tracking, rigid rules, and inadequate infrastructure.

 A new study from the not-for-profit research institute RAND Europe involving more than 80 UK-based academics from a range of disciplines and institutions finds a resounding appetite for continued collaboration with Chinese colleagues, despite acknowledged tension over security concerns.

 Russia's actions are to blame for the damage done to its gray zone capabilities, but it's the West's choice to see whether this respite represents a short-term aberration or presents opportunities for some long-term fixes.